RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 tutoring, etc. **Focus your efforts on the first exam.** It's usually the easiest, and gives you breathing room for the rest of the class.
 Don't pay attention to pressure from professors - it's ok to just get by with a passing grade.

-Remember that while your focus should be real-world experience, a CS curriculum is additive.
+All this being said - remember that a CS curriculum is additive.
 Neglecting your fundamentals will lead to a snowball effect as you progress.
 It doesn't matter what kind of software engineering you end up doing, the topics of programming paradigms, math, logic, and DS&A will form the foundation of your skill-set as an engineer.
 Remember that the greatest multiplicative-value act you can do is **finish the degree.** Take ownership of this, and make sure you are on track.